Steve Spooner first joined Blues as an Academy Coach in 2006.

-Under his watchful eye, Blues have twice reached the semi-finals of the prestigious FA Youth Cup tournament – in 2009 and 2018.
+Under his watchful eye, Blues Under-18s twice reached the semi-finals of the prestigious FA Youth Cup tournament – in 2009 and 2018.

 Spooner holds UEFA A and Pro Licence coaching qualifications, as well as the FA Advanced Youth Award.